ngcthuong/Image-Denoising-Benchmark/README.md

 # Image Denoising Benchmark

 This is collection of matlab tool for image denoising benchmark.
-Current support tools are
+Current supported tools are

 - ACPT
     "Detail-Preserving Image Denoising via Adaptive Clustering and Progressive PCA Thresholding," in IEEE Access,2018